 Visa & Immigration procedure in Japan

-Visa requirements in Japan
+Visa categories and requirements in Japan

 There are 27 types of visa in Japan and the requirements as well as the authorized activities are different for each of them.